 Finally, operators execute the ad insertion or ad replacement on the request of either the broadcaster’s ad-decisioning system (in respect of the existing TV business rules and addressable inventory opportunity) or through its own ad server for its own inventory.

 Pay TV Operators are Critical to Success

 As spend grows and marketers seek more rich data with viewers demanding seamless viewing experiences, it’s clear that understanding and leveraging the role of the pay TV operator is critical to success in the addressable TV market.
 Pay TV operators own the user relationships across several channels, allowing them the unique opportunity to provide added value to both tier.
 1and smaller broadcasters alike.

-Contact us to discuss how our advanced TV solutions can help you.
+Learn how our advanced TV solutions can help you